pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 &nbsp;
 &nbsp;
 &nbsp;
 Initially, for the vibration motor schematic, I was going to use a transistor, a resistor, and a diode, so I used another smaller PCB board and connected it to a bigger PCB where my main project was.
-But, I realized that I had complicated the cicuit for no reason.
-The vibration motor worked perfectly fine when connnected to simply just power and ground, so I ended up cutting off the wires that connected to the extended PCB board (after a failed attempt to desolder it).
+But, I realized that I had complicated the circuit for no reason.
+The vibration motor worked perfectly fine when connected to simply just power and ground, so I ended up cutting off the wires that connected to the extended PCB board (after a failed attempt to desolder it).

 ### Mode 2 - Massage Mode
 &nbsp;